johnnywoo/cliff/README.md

   * Load config from PEAR::Console_CommandLine XML
   * Need some way to include code samples in descriptions (formatting breaks those)
   * Refactoring and benchmarking
+    * An interface/base class for lazy configs (scripts with lots of commands)

 ## KNOWN BUGS